M-o-a-T/moat/doc/spec_control.rst

 The first byte carries two flag bits.

-If bit 7 is clear, bit 6 indicates whether the message is incomplete;
-the other bits are interpreted as length-1, followed by message data.
+If bit 7 is clear, the message contains data and the send number is incremented.
+Bit 6 indicates whether the message is incomplete; the other bits are interpreted as length-1, followed by message data.

 If the contents are UTF-8 text, glyphs *should not* be split between messages; UTF-8 characters *must not* be split.
 Lines *should* be transmitted without terminating carriage return or line feed (use bit 6 instead) if possible – it might not be, as zero-length packets are not allowed.

-Otherwise, this is a control packet.
+Otherwise (i.e. bit 7 is set), this is a control packet with the following semantics.

-If bit 6 is set, this is an Ack or Probe packet.

-Bit 5 is set if the sender requests an Ack in return because it wants to send more messages and/or its buffer is close to its limit.
+Bit 6 is set if the sender requests an Ack: because it wants to send more messages and/or its buffer is close to its limit.

+Bit 5 is set if this message reacts on an Ack request.

 If bit 4 is clear, bits 0…3 count the number of messages the Ack's sender didn't receive and which should be retransmitted.
-I.e., if it received message 3 and then message 6, it'd send an ack for two outstanding messages.
+An example: if it receives message 3 and then message 6 to 9, it'd send an ack for message 3, indicating two outstanding messages.
+After getting 4 and 5 it'd then send an Ack for message 9.

 Otherwise (Bit 4 is set) the sender has run into an overflow condition, i.e. there is data loss.
 Bits 0…3 count the number of messages lost, with 15=indeterminate.
 The sender should increment its sent-packet number before sending this message.
-Transmission is halted; it will resume when the other side sends a similar ack with bits 0…3 set to zero.
-Any such Ack *must* use the sender's packet number.
+Transmission is halted.
+The remote side is expected to acknowledge this message, echoing echos bits 0…3.

-The second byte contains two nibbles: the last received message# from the receiver in the top bits, and a send counter below.
+The second byte contains two nibbles: the last received message# from the receiver in the top bits, plus a send counter.
+The send counter is incremented when bit 7 is clear *or* bits 7 and 4 are both set.

 Connection establishment
 ------------------------